Organizational behavior: Computer simulation

 Computer simulation is a prominent method in organizational behavior.
 While there are many uses for computer simulation, most Organizational behavioral researchers have used computer simulation to understand how organizations or firms operate.
 More recently, however, researchers have also started to apply computer simulation to understand individual behavior at a micro-level, focusing on individual and interpersonal cognition and behavior such as the thought processes and behaviors that make up teamwork.

 Qualitative methods

 Qualitative research consists of several methods of inquiry that generally do not involve the quantification of variables.This procedure builds and structure patterns of individual behavior.
 An advantage of qualitative research is that it provides a clearer picture of an organization.
 Qualitative methods can range from the content analysis of interviews or written material to written narratives of observations.
 Meaning that qualitative research goes more in depth of their studies as opposed to the entirety.
 Common methods include ethnography, case studies, historical methods, and interviews.

 Topics

 Consulting

-Consultants use principles developed in organizational behavior research to assess clients' organizational problems and provide high quality services.
+Consultants apply organizational behavior research to assess organizational problems of clients and develop effective recommendations.

-A robust framework to analyze the consultant-client relationship is key in the success of any consulting engagement.
+Understanding the consultant-client relationship is important for the success of any consulting engagement.